BloomTech-Labs/prismatopia/README.md

 Sweet!
 Now, you need to deploy something to Prisma, which starts out empty.

 1. Load the environment variables into your shell: `source ./sourceme.sh`
-2. Deploy the Prisma schema: `make prisma-deploy`
+2. Deploy the Prisma schema: `make local-prisma-deploy`
-3. Generate a token: `make prisma-token`
+3. Generate a token: `make local-prisma-deploy`

 You've now deployed and seeded the Prisma/Postgres layer.
 You can refresh your browser and use the generated token in GraphQL Playground and Prisma Admin.
 You should see data and you should be able to run some queried and mutations.